-After you get comfortable flying the Rook3, you can start practicing using the speed system, which will provide better performance while gliding against the wind and through a sinking air mass.
-The Rook3 was designed to be stable through its entire speed range, but this requires the use of active flying techniques.
+After you get comfortable flying the Q-light 3, you can start practicing using the speed system, which will provide better performance while gliding against the wind and through a sinking air mass.
+The Q-light 3 was designed to be stable through its entire speed range, but this requires the use of active flying techniques.
 Note that any glider becomes less stable while flying accelerated and that the risk of a collapse is higher in accelerated flight.
-Additionally, the reaction of the glider to a collapse in accelerated flight is more radical in comparison to the one which occurs at trim speed.
+Additionally, the reaction of the glider to a collapse in accelerated flight is more dynamic in comparison with the one which occurs at trim speed.

-We recommend that you avoid accelerated flight near the ground and to be very careful using the accelerator in turbulent conditions.
+We recommend that you avoid accelerated flight near the ground, and that you are very careful when using the accelerator in turbulent conditions.
 Use a soft speed bar, which enables you to accelerate the glider by using only one leg.
 To control the direction use weight shift.
 To control the pitch change the amount of the speed bar.
 Do not use or pull the brakes while using the speed bar.
-Use the speed bar progressively when accelerating and instantly release when you feel a slight loss of tension, pressure, or even collapse.
+Use the speed bar progressively when accelerating and instantly release when you feel a slight loss of tension, pressure or even a collapse.
 If you encounter a collapse while using the accelerator, release the speed bar immediately before taking any other corrective action.
 Always keep more distance from the ground when using the speed bar.